 SECTION 2.
 SPECIAL MEETINGS OF THE ASSOCIATION

 SECTION 3.
-NOTICE OF MEETINGS OF THE ASSOCIATION
+NOTICE OF MEETINGS

-SECTION 5.
+SECTION 4.
 PARLIAMENTARY PROCEDURE

-ARTICLE XII - BOOKS AND RECORDS
+ARTICLE X - BOOKS AND RECORDS

 SECTION 1.
 RIGHT TO INDEMNIFICATION

-ARTICLE XIV - AMENDMENTS
+ARTICLE XII - AMENDMENTS

 These bylaws may be amended by a vote of no less than two-thirds (2/3) of all Board of Governors present at any meeting of the Board of Governors, and/or special meeting designated by the President, in either case requiring a quorum to have achieved prior to the vote.
 Thirty (30) days written notice shall be given each Board of Governors member before a vote shall be taken on any proposed amendment.

 The Executive Committee shall make or amend the Manual of Operations, not in conflict with the bylaws, as may be necessary for the proper governance of the Society.
 Such Manual of Operations shall become operative when adopted by two-thirds (2/3) majority of the officers.

 Proposals for amendment of the Manual of Operations may be initiated by:

 a. a member of the Executive Committee, or